 Since 2006 I have been working as a Licensed Massage Therapist in Port Townsend, Washington.
-I started my business In Balance Therapeutic Massage, upon graduation.
-As my skills in massage grew, I became increasingly curious about the sensations of pain and anxiety, hoping to learn more about the mind-body connection to help my clients manage their pain and suffering.
-This curiosity was the second thread of inspiration that led me to become a mindfulness teacher.
+I started my business In Balance Therapeutic Massage at that time.
+As my skills in massage grew, I became increasingly curious about helping clients who can be debilitated by the sensations of pain and anxiety, hoping to learn more about the mind-body connection to help clients manage their pain and suffering.
+This curiosity was the second thread of inspiration that led me to become a mindfulness meditation teacher.

-Continuing my development as a mindfulness teacher, I am enrolled in training to become certified to teach the Mindfulness-Based Stress Reduction program, the “gold standard” in mindfulness courses.
-I am currently a Qualified MBSR Teacher-in-Training: qualified to begin teaching on my own.
+Continuing my development as a mindfulness teacher, I have been trained and Certified by Mindfulness Northwest to teach the Mindfulness-Based Stress Reduction program, the “gold standard” in mindfulness courses.
 (Click “MBSR” in the menu to see upcoming classes.)

-My personal experience with mindfulness training has created a loving relationship with my own body.
-Now, I have more patience, increased kindness, and forgiveness- toward my own complicated mind and emotions.
+My personal experience with mindfulness training has helped me create a loving relationship with my own body and spirit.
+I have more patience, increased kindness, and forgiveness- toward my complicated mind and emotions- as well as towards others.
 It is this path to inner knowing and acceptance that is what I hope to share with you.